BUILTNYU/Privacy-filter-and-website/README.md

 Running:
 	In command line, navigate to folder.
 	Run main.py using python.
 		This will start a local server.
-Crtl+ c will interrupt it and shut it down Go to 'localhost:5000/display' to open the website.
+Crtl+ c will interrupt it and shut it down.
+	Go to 'localhost:5000/display' to open the website.

 Querying: